-Following the attacks in Paris in November 2015, the Belgian Government ordered a lockdown, which included closing down schools.
+Following the attacks in Paris November 2015. in the Belgian Government ordered a lockdown, which included closing down schools.
 This lockdown inevitably affected a wide part of the Brussels population from the older to the youngest, from individuals to businesses.